daffidilly/pynini/README.md

 </ul>
 {% endblock body %}
 ```

+TODO HAVE ACCESS TO DATA BY A DIRECTIVE LIKE {% data 'anything.yml' %}

 Data like ``staff`` must be specified in a file named ``about.yml``: (Other formats like
 JSON are intended to be supported.
 File an issue if this is a priority.)